Request to postpone jury duty

 - Persons who are not U.S. citizens (proof of non-citizenship must be submitted)

 - Persons who are no longer residents of Miami-Dade County (if you live in another state, include a copy of your new Driver License from that state, if you live in Florida but not in Miami-Dade County, submit a copy of your Florida Driver License with your new address).
-If you reside outside of the United States of America, you must notify the Department of Motor Vehicles.

 - Persons presently under prosecution for a crime (proof of current ongoing criminal case must be submitted)